 - To meet scalability issues: if a company is growing fast and the fraud prevention is lagging behind, fraud managers can integrate an external tool to boost the efficiency of the current system without too much disruption.

 - To patch holes in the line of defense: Instead of completely rebuilding their fraud prevention systems, some companies will add 3rd party solutions with very specific goals.
-For instance, a reverse email lookup tool, or device fingerprinting solution that was originally missing.
+For instance, a reverse email lookup tool, reverse phone lookup tool or device fingerprinting solution that was originally missing.

 - To speed up manual reviews: if you can’t tweak your system to reduce manual reviews, you can add another solution to help.
 For instance, certain companies use additional tools like plugins that query external databases to get a final say on approving / denying a transaction.